subsquid/docs/docs/solana-indexing/sdk/solana-batch/context-interfaces.md

 # Block data for Solana

-Solana Squid SDK consists of `DataSourceBuilder` and `SolanaBatchProcessor`, in which data processing happens within the [batch handler](/sdk/overview/#processorrun), a function repeatedly called on batches of on-chain data. `ctx.blocks` is an array of `Block` objects containing the data to be processed, aligned at the block level.
+In Solana Squid SDK, the data is processed by repeatedly calling the user-defined [batch handler](/sdk/overview/#processorrun) function on batches of on-chain data.
+The sole argument of the batch handler is its context `ctx`, and `ctx.blocks` is an array of `Block` objects containing the data to be processed, aligned at the block level.

 For `SolanaBatchProcessor` the `Block` interface is defined as follows: